 Is it Time to Drop the ‘Single’ in Single Mum?
 Regardless of their relationship status, parents are parents and they deserve to be respected for it, not shamed.

 “Single mum” has traditionally connoted poverty and lack of support.
-But the term is laden with judgmental baggage that doesn’t do single mums, or single parents in general, justice.
+But the term is laden with judgmental baggage that doesn’t do single mums, single dads, or single parents in general, justice.
 It’s a loaded word, thrown around as though the baggage it carries doesn’t exist.
 It’s not a label that fits, so is it time to discard it?

 Society has traditionally held an oddly diametric view of ‘single mums’.
 We raise them up on a pedestal, and then proceed to pity their place there.
 “Look at the amazing job she’s doing” then “Must be so hard doing it all alone”.
 Not every mother is single because she ‘somehow’ ended up that way.
 Some mums ‘swipe right’ for years before deciding they deserve better.
 Some mums never open an app, choosing instead to trust that there is some sort of plan they don’t yet know about.
 Some mums are single by choice.
 Some aren’t.
 Irrespective, it’s time to drop one word out of the equation: single.

 The majority of the 11 million ‘single’ parent families in the US are headed by mothers.
 What this statistic doesn’t tell us is that these mothers are carving out a life for themselves – they did not care to wait for a partner.
 They did not care to leave the most life altering decision they will make in the hands of a dating app, hoping that last swipe might turn out ok.
 They took matters into their own hands.
 Being a single mother is not about being alone.